 The Air District requires the evaluation of projects proposed for and completed with TFCA funding for TFCA cost-effectiveness.
 The Alameda CTC will measure cost-effectiveness based on the ratio of the TFCA cost divided by the sum total tons of emissions (reactive organic gases (ROG), oxides of nitrogen (NOx), and weighted particulate matter ten microns in diameter and smaller "PM10") that are estimated to be reduced by the project.
 For the purpose of calculating the TFCA cost-effectiveness, the TFCA project cost is the sum of the requested TFCA CPM Funds and any secured TFCA Regional Funds.
 Air District-generated forms are used to calculate a cost effectiveness result of \$ TFCA/ton.
-The Alameda CTC will only approve projects with a TFCA cost effectiveness, on an individual project basis, that is equal to or less than either: 1) the standard threshold of \$90,000 of TFCA funds per ton of total ROG, NOx and weighted PM10 emissions reduced (\$/ton), or 2) another threshold as identified in the current Air District TFCA CPM limited to, transit ridership, bicycle counts, verifiable survey data, vehicle data and results from comparable projects.
+The Alameda CTC will only approve projects with a TFCA cost effectiveness, on an individual project basis, that is equal to or less than either: 1) the standard threshold of \$90,000 of TFCA funds per ton of total ROG, NOx and weighted PM10 emissions reduced (\$/ton), or 2) another threshold as identified in the current Air District TFCA CPM Policies for the project type.
+Project Sponsors are required to provide the Alameda CTC with the data necessary to evaluate projects for TFCA cost-effectiveness.
+This may include, but is not limited to, transit ridership, bicycle counts, verifiable survey data, vehicle data and results from comparable projects.